camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 - Use synchronous migration if:
   - the number of process instances is small
-  - the migration should be atomic, i.e. it should be executed immediately and should fail if at least one process instances cannot be migrated
+  - the migration should be atomic, i.e., it should be executed immediately and should fail if at least one process instance cannot be migrated

 - Use asynchronous migration if:
   - the number of process instances is large
-  - all process instances should be migrated decoupled from the other instances, i.e. every instance is migrated in its own transaction
+  - all process instances should be migrated decoupled from the other instances, i.e., every instance is migrated in its own transaction
-  - the migration should be executed by another thread, i.e. the job executor should handle the execution
+  - the migration should be executed by another thread, i.e., the job executor should handle the execution

 ### Synchronous migration execution

-To execute the migration synchronous the `execute` method is used.
+To execute the migration synchronously, the `execute` method is used.
 It will block until the migration is completed.

 ```Java